Bayesian multi-exposure image fusion for robust high dynamic range ptychography: Bayesian MEF

 where $\nu_{\mathcal{I} i}(\pixel)$ are the noisefree contributions to the uncensored counts $\nu_i(\pixel)$ and $\text{TruncPoi}$ denotes the truncated Poisson distribution~\cite{Plackett1953}.
-We can now employ the expectation-maximization (EM)~\cite{Dempster1977} algorithm to estimate the fused diffraction pattern $\mathcal{I}$ (see supplementary section \ref{sec:C3} for details).
-The E-step gives the expectation of $\nu_i$, allowing us to estimate $\nu_{\mathcal{I} i}$ and the M-step maximizes our estimate of $\mathcal{I}$ in the presence of incomplete data.
+The model parameters are inferred via the expectation-maximization (EM) algorithm, which is an iterative procedure for MLE or maximum a posteriori (MAP) estimation in the presence of incomplete data.
+The E-step gives the expectation of the latent counts $\nu_i$, allowing us to estimate the latent noisefree counts $\nu_{\mathcal{I} i}$.
+In the M-step, the estimate of our model parameters; the fused pattern $\mathcal{I}$ and flux factors $c_i$ are maximized (see supplementary section \ref{sec:C3} for details).

-Algorithm~\ref{alg:em-ice} summarizes the Bayesian MEF updates.
-The key steps are: Estimation of the uncensored counts $\nu_i$ via their expected values under the truncated Poisson distribution (line 4), background removal (line 5) analogous to Eq. (\ref{eq:background-removal}), updating the flux factors (line 6), and estimation of the fused pattern (line 7).
-This procedure iteratively reduces the measured readout noise in addition to estimating the saturated pixels for correcting flux factors and fusing the diffraction patterns.
+Our EM algorithm, referred to here as Bayesian MEF is summarized in algorithm~\ref{alg:em-ice}.
+The key steps are: Estimation of the uncensored counts $\nu_i$ via their expected values under the truncated Poisson distribution (line 4), background removal (line 5) analogous to Eq. (\ref{eq:background-removal}), updating the flux factors (line 6) and estimation of the fused pattern (line 7) analogous to Eq. (\ref{eq:mef_ICE}).
+This procedure iteratively estimates the saturated pixels, reduces the measured background noise, allows the correction of flux factors and fuses the acquisitions for HDR imaging.
+The implementation of this algorithm can be found as a python package in Ref.~\cite{BayesMEF_Software_2024}.